jiminthelab/flickr-high-res/README.md

 This script allows you to download an entire Flickr album's high resolution picture by just inputing the album's URL.

-You need awk, nodejs, and wget to use it.
+You need sed, nodejs, and wget to use it.

     node extract.js www.google.com